Squirrel Class (Year 5) 2025 - 2026

 Jervis - PE.JPG

 Your child will have 2 P.E lessons each week.
 Please see the uniform timetable below for the days where PE kit or Forest School kit will be needed.
-This half term we will be playing Hockey and learning about elements of Dance.
+This half term we will be playing Basketball and Tag Rugby.

 Screenshot 2025-09-01 161257.png